Jesse-gh/Invoicing-App-for-a-Construction-Company/README.md

 | **SQLite (Microsoft.Data.Sqlite)** | Local database engine |
 | **MVVM architecture** | Organized folder structure separating UI and business logic |
 | **Visual Studio Enterprise 2022** | Development environment |

 ---

-## ⚙️ How to Run the Application

-1. Download and extract the chosen ZIP file.
-2. Open the extracted folder.
-3. Double-click the "LaskutusOhjelma.exe" file to launch the application.

-The application is portable, so there's no need to install it.
-Just extract one of the .zip files and run LaskutusOhjelma.exe file!

----
 ## 💬 More about the Project